 The Techie Way to Say I Love You

 If you want to stick to a card, you might consider saying that your heart has been hacked, the code of love has been cracked (you get the idea), and sign it ‘Anonymous’.
 Please don’t refer to ‘compatibility issues’ which may scare him despite working perfectly on paper.

-He might turn his nose up at a suggestion to eat at Pizza Express, but a well-worded, food-centric declaration of love is a sure-fire way to impress.
-Depending on what really gets his mouth watering (food-wise, that is), you could prepare a few words that take one of your favourite, and season it with a sprinkling of romance.
-Maybe he is like the perfect steak: tender, rare, well-aged, lean, and well hung.
+He might turn his nose up at a suggestion to eat at Pizza Express, but a well-worded, food-centric proposal is a sure-fire way to secure a yes.
+Depending on what really gets his mouth watering (food-wise, that is), you could prepare their favourite meal and a few words that explain how much you love them.
+Then season it with a sprinkling of romance.
+Maybe he is like the perfect steak: tender, rare, well-aged, lean, and, erm, well hung…

 Alternatively, you could concoct a recipe for ‘the perfect man’, using a list of his unique qualities as an ingredient list, and his life story as preparation instructions: cook in Northampton for 18 years, before removing and letting sit in Newcastle for 3 years.
 Place in London for another 7 years, until perfect, contented, and engaged!